Let’s get started! Day 1.

 • when requesting a match, lower belt students generally should not ask higher belts unless approached by the higher belts

-• honour the tap (Jiu-Jitsu is submission based either by chokes or joint locks)
+• honour the tap (Jiu-Jitsu is submission-based either by chokes or joint locks)

 • start on your knees (unless otherwise told)